Garage Door Replacement 2025-05-01T15:52:22+00:00

 Noteworthy, insulation is another factor to consider if your garage is attached to your home.
 Since the garage can use a part of your home wall, it can impact the amount of heat in your San Diego, CA, house by the type of door you have.
 A good quality door that has great insulation can help reduce energy costs and save you tons of money in the long haul.

-The Typical Lifespan of Garage Doors
+The Typical Lifespan of Garage Doors in San Diego, California

 You may be wondering how often you should replace your garage door.
 Most garage door specialists will agree that a garage door can last thirty years or more, no matter the price.
 The key is proper maintenance.